-These proxy materials are being made available to you on the Internet or, upon your request, printed versions of these materials have been delivered to you by mail in connection with the solicitation of proxies by the Board of Directors of Warner Music Group Corp. (the "Company"), a Delaware corporation, for the Company's fiscal 2009 Annual Meeting (the "Annual Meeting") of Stockholders to be held at 10:00 a.m.
-EST on Tuesday, February 23, 2010.
+These proxy materials are being made available to you electronically or, upon your request, printed versions of these materials have been delivered to you by mail in connection with the solicitation of proxies by the Board of Directors of Warner Music Group Corp. (the "Company"), a Delaware corporation, for the Company's fiscal 2010 Annual Meeting of Stockholders (the "Annual Meeting") to be held at 10:00 a.m.
+EST on Tuesday, February 22, 2011.